What are the aims of this leaflet?

 The oral antifungal treatments used include:

-- Griseofulvin.
-This is the only licensed oral antifungal for children.
-A 6 to 8 week course is needed.
-The tablets can be crushed, and mixed with a little water, if your children are unable to swallow them whole.
+- Griseofulvin is the only licensed oral antifungal for children.
+A 6-to-8-week course is needed.
+The tablets can be crushed and mixed with a little water if your child is unable to swallow them whole.

-- Terbinafine.
-This is not licensed in children.
+- Terbinafine is very effective and usually the first choice of treatment as it is accepted as the best treatment.
+A 4-week course is needed.
+Terbinafine is not licensed in children.
 This is because the manufacturer of this medication has not applied for a license for it to be used in children and has not conducted clinical trials to check its safety and effectiveness in children.
-It is licensed in adults.
-It is very effective and so is also very commonly used “off license” in children It is usually the first choice of treatment as it is accepted as the best treatment.
-A 2 to 4-week course is needed.
+However, it is very commonly prescribed in children.

 These treatments do not usually cause any problems.
 Side effects can occasionally occur.
 These include diarrhoea, abdominal pain, nausea, rash, and headache.

 If you are a woman of childbearing age, you should not become pregnant during and for one month after treatment with griseofulvin.
 Effective contraception is required during treatment.
 Men treated with griseofulvin should also use contraception during, and for six months after, treatment, as it can damage sperm which could possibly lead to abnormalities in the foetus

 You should also buy an antifungal shampoo, such as 2% ketoconazole or 1% selenium sulphide.
 Use this twice weekly, to help stop the spread and recurrence of your infection.

 Further samples of hair may be sent for testing after you have finished treatment to ensure it has worked.
 If this repeat test still shows fungus, then you will need a further course of medication.

 What if I don’t have treatment?
 What are the complications?

 If the infection is not treated it could cause permanent scarring and hair loss.
 The inflammation of the skin caused by a fungal infection can also lead on to a ‘secondary’ bacterial skin infection.